evilcyber.com

 And indeed, a 2008 paper found that oral administration of vitamin C – perhaps the antioxidant in the public eye – actually led to a decrease in training effect among endurance athletes.

-Vitamin C also is a good example of how a market for a product can be created.
+Vitamin C is also a good example of how you can create a market for a product.

-Most people are aware that the dreaded sailor’s illness, scurvy, was cured by simply taking along a bunch of lemons, oranges or limes on trips – the vitamin C in those prove to be effective against it.
+Most people are aware that scurvy, the dreaded sailor’s illness, was cured by simply taking along a bunch of lemons, oranges or limes on trips – the vitamin C in those prove effective against it.

-In the 1930s, a Swiss scientist found a way to artificially manufacture vitamin C, yet the problem was that no one really needed it.
-People simply got enough vitamin C through their nutrition and the times when sailors suffered from bad nutrition were long over.
+In the 1930s, a Swiss scientist found a way to artificially manufacture vitamin C, yet no one really needed it.
+People got enough vitamin C through their nutrition and the times when sailors suffered from scurvy were long over.

-True to its word, Hoffmann – la Roche started selling vitamin C as “Redoxon” and went on to claim that even a slight deficiency of it could make you tired and weak.
+True to its word, Hoffmann – la Roche started selling vitamin C as “Redoxon” and claimed that even a slight deficiency of it could make you tired and weak.
 The success of vitamin C, from virtually no market at all to possibly the highest selling vitamin supplement today, took its course.
 Hoffmann – la Roche still exists.

 Fortified Everything